Reporting in Black Communities Symposium February 28, 2026 | #REPORTINGBLACK

 Sonya Fatah

-Associate Professor, Journalism, TMU
+Associate Professor, Journalism, Toronto Metropolitan University

 Gavin Adamson

-Professor, Journalism, TMU
+Professor, Journalism, Toronto Metropolitan University

 Eternity Martis